alexhmm/react-spotilib/README.md

 Spotilib uses the following [Spotify Scopes](https://developer.spotify.com/documentation/general/guides/authorization/scopes/):

+- `playlist-modify-public` Write access to a user's public playlists.
+- `playlist-modify-private` Write access to a user's private playlists.
 - `playlist-read-private` Read access to user's private playlists.
 - `user-follow-modify` Write/delete access to the list of artists and other users that the user follows.
 - `user-follow-read` Read access to the list of artists and other users that the user follows.
+- `user-library-modify` Write/delete access to a user's "Your Music" library.
 - `user-library-read` Read access to a user's library.
 - `user-modify-playback-state` Write access to a user’s playback state.
 - `user-read-email` Read access to user’s email address.